Sequel to Saga of Tanya the Evil

 TheAwersome’s Thoughts: The Movie was every bit as wonderful as the series and then some.
 Something I was more aware of watching the movie as opposed to the series is that there was a good balance of serious scenes and comic relief.
 The action is also better, as to be expected given a movie’s budget.
 It was fascinating to see this world’s version of Russia and Tanya’s particular disdain for their communist ways (what with being a diehard capitalist and all).

 Something I feel this series does very well is show the dangers of extremes.
-On one hand you have Tanya as the practical, logical, almost emotion-less atheist automaton who looks at the “Rules of Life” and how best to win and game the system, and every scenario, regardless of who else it affects.
-On the other hand, you have her foil, Mary Sue, who is an overzealous agent of God’s Justice so driven by emotion that she throws caution to the wind, disobeys orders, and puts everything on the line to satisfy her ideals.
+On one hand you have Tanya: the practical, logical, almost emotion-less atheist automaton who looks at the “Rules of Life” and how best to win and game the system, and every scenario, regardless of who else it affects.
+On the other hand, you have her foil, Mary Sue: an overzealous agent of God’s Justice (revenge?) so driven by emotion that she throws caution to the wind, disobeys orders, and puts everything on the line to satisfy her ideals.
 Neither is really “good,” and their pursuits are sure to bring their own ruin.

 TLDR: It makes you ask a lot of questions of yourself and do some solid introspection, while being an intriguing military and action piece.
 Excellent.